dinukaj91/terraform-region-template/README.md

 # A Terraform Template For Handling Multiple Regions and Environments

+In order for you to make this configuration work you will have to create the following buckets in the two different regions:

+staging-terraform-state-acme-us-west-2
+production-terraform-state-acme-us-west-2
+production-terraform-state-acme-us-east-2

-The Terraform folder structure
+The Terraform folder structure for this is given below.

-A Terraform template used to manage different environments in multiple regions
+You can add more environments and more regions as needed.

 ├── README.md